Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 ```

 With this, when compared to an everyday knot, we are already in a better place.
-Continuing to experiment with your physical model, twisting the ends of the
+Continuing to experiment with your physical model by twisting the ends of the
 string around each other in different ways (@fig-intro-torus).
-You may discover
-that then gluing the ends yields knots that can't be maneuvered to look the same
+You may discover that gluing the ends yields knots that can't be maneuvered to look the same
 as @fig-intro-everyday_knot_closed or @fig-intro-circle.

 ```{figure} ../../media/circle.svg